BilllyMacc/ics211-fall2014/src/morea/arrays/reading-java-coding-standard.md

 published: true
 morea_id: reading-java-coding-standard
 morea_type: reading
-morea_summary: "Java Coding Standard"
+morea_summary: "Follow this standard for the Java code in your program assignments"
 morea_sort_order: 1
 morea_labels:
+ - use for each assignment

 ---

-# ICS Java Coding Standard
+# Java Coding Standard

 ## Basic Coding Rules to Follow